Help with Business Rates

 The generous level of relief has been further extended to 31st March 2015.
 Please contact us directly or see the link at the bottom of this page for an application form.

-A 50% discount for 18 months for those businesses that move into retail premises that have been empty for a year or more.
-This is available for businesses which move into empty premises between 1st April 2014 and 31st March 2016.
+A 50% discount for 18 months is available for those businesses that move into retail premises that have been empty for a year or more.
+This is available for businesses which move into empty premises between 1st April 2014 and 31st March 2016

 What is National Non-Domestic Rate?